 Parade Ground, Australian War Memorial

 - Large numbers are expected; members of the general public should arrive from 4.30 am.
-Please note if you are planning to walk to the Memorial via ANZAC Parade to keep to the footpaths and remain off the road as the shuttle buses will be in operation
+Please note if you are planning to walk to the Memorial via Anzac Parade to keep to the footpaths and remain off the road as the shuttle buses will be in operation

-- This is an informal ceremony, with visitors standing on the Parade Ground
+- This is an informal ceremony, with visitors standing on the Parade Ground and surrounds

 - On-site lighting is provided until 5.25 am

 - The Commemorative Area will be open to the public 15 minutes after the ceremony